WHCC Phase 1 Capital Campaign

 Heritage.
 Resilience.
 Unity.

-Africa carries deep cultural richness through language, music, storytelling, ancestry, craftsmanship, spirituality, and community.
-This center honors the origins of humanity while celebrating resilience, creativity, leadership, and cultural preservation across the continent and diaspora.
+The cradle of humanity — rich in language, ancestry, craftsmanship, spirituality, and community.
+This center honors the origins of human civilization while celebrating resilience, creativity, leadership, and cultural preservation across the continent and diaspora.

 North America Center